kostmo/circleci-failure-tracker/docs/development-environment/README.md

 ## Credentials

 The application makes authenticated connections with Postgres, GitHub, CircleCI, etc.
-Place the credentials directory as a sibling to the cloned Dr. CI repo directory.
+Place the credentials directory as a sibling to this repo clone.

 ## Running the server locally